Self-associated three-dimensional cones: Results

+The self-associated cones can be grouped into three types according to Definition \ref{def:types}, which are described in the theorems below.
+Besides these, the only self-associated cones are the ellipsoidal cones, which form the $SL(3,\mathbb R)$-orbit of the Lorentz cone $L_3$ described in Case 0 of Section \ref{sec:cubic_class}.

 {\theorem The $SL(3,\mathbb R)$-orbits of self-associated cones of elliptic type are parameterized by a discrete parameter $k \in \mathbb N$ and a continuous parameter $R \in (0,+\infty]$.
-A cone corresponding to parameters $(k,R)$ possesses a subgroup of unimodular automorphisms which is isomorphic to the dihedral group $D_{k+3}$.
+Every such cone possesses a subgroup of linear automorphisms which is isomorphic to the dihedral group $D_{k+3}$.
+This subgroup is generated by an automorphism $T$ with spectrum $\{1,e^{2\pi i/(k+3)},e^{-2\pi i/(k+3)}\}$ and a reflection $\Sigma$.
+The cone possesses an interior ray which is left fixed by every automorphism in the subgroup.